adamluckydo/ontology/3_Buddhism/Buddhism.md

 - 7th Jhana: The realm of nothingness
 - 8th Jhana: The realm of neither perception nor non-perception

+And from the 8th Jhana, total cessation is a step away.

-By spending a lot of time working with the Jhanas, meditators can learn how to access abundant bliss independently of their external conditions.
+By spending a lot of time working with the Jhanas, meditators can learn to relax their clinging and access abundant bliss independently of their external conditions.
 To people who aren't familiar with these states, even the possibility of their existence may sound crazy, but equally so is the Buddha's second thrust of practice, which is characterized by...

 ### The Five Aggregates and The Three Characteristics